 Getting your message, product or service in front of your customers can sometimes be hard.
 If you want to achieve website results organically on search engines, you could be waiting months or even longer.

-That’s why many businesses are beginning to invest in search engine marketing (SEM).
+That’s why many businesses are beginning to invest in search engine marketing (SEM) as part of their digital strategy.
 SEM is a form of paid advertising that promotes websites by increasing the site’s visibility on search engine result pages.

 SEM is the application of text-based advertisements that appear at the top of the search result pages and can be distinguished by the inclusion of an ‘ad’ tag.
 These ads are triggered and filtered by the keywords and query that’s been entered into search engines by the end-user.